evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 ![](../.gitbook/assets/cookbook/llmregesting_text_new.png)

 {% hint style="info" %}
 **How to run it in production?** In practice, replace this step with calling your LLM app to score the inputs.
 After you get the new responses, add them to a DataFrame.
-You can also use our **tracing** library to instrument your app or function and collect traces, that will be automatically converted into a tabular dataset.
-Evidently will then let you pull a tabular dataset with collected traces.
-Check the tutorial that shows this [tracing workflow](../examples/tutorial_tracing.md).
+You can also use our **tracing** library to instrument your app and get traces as a tabular dataset.
+Check the tutorial with [tracing workflow](../examples/tutorial_tracing.md).
 {% endhint %}

 # 5. Design the Test suite

-Now, you must decide on the evaluation metrics.
-The goal is to compare if the new answers are different from the old ones.

-You can use some deterministic or embeddings-based metrics like SemanticSimilarity, but often, you'd want to make the comparison using more specific criteria you control.
-In this case, using LLM-as-a-judge is a valuable approach that allows you to formulate custom criteria on what you want to detect.
+To compare new answers with old ones, we need evaluation metrics.
+You can use deterministic or embeddings-based metrics like SemanticSimilarity.
+However, you often need more custom criteria.
+Using LLM-as-a-judge is useful for this, letting you define what to detect.

-Let's say we want to Test that:
+Let’s design our Tests:
-* All responses must be within the expected length.
-Looking at our previous responses, we've set it as between 80 and 200 symbols.
+* **Length check**.
+All new responses must be between 80 and 200 symbols.
-* All new responses must give essentially the same answer without contradiction.
-We will call this criterion CORRECTNESS and implement it using LLM-as-a-judge.
+* **Correctness**.
+All new responses should give the same answer without contradictions.
-* That all new responses are the same in style compared to the reference.
-We will call this criterion STYLE and implement it using LLM-as-a-judge.
+* **Style**.
+All new responses should match the style of the reference.

-Evidently has a few built-in LLM-based evaluators, but this time we'll write our custom LLM judges.
+Text length is easy to check, but for Correctness and Style checks, we'll write our custom LLM judges.

 ## Correctness judge

-Here is how we implement the correctness evaluator, using a built-in Evidenty template for binary classification.
-We are asking LLM to classify every response as correct or not based on what is in the `{target_response}` column and give a reasoning for that decision.
+We implement the correctness evaluator, using an Evidenty template for binary classification.
+We ask the LLM to classify each response as correct or incorrect based on the {target_response} column and provide reasoning for its decision.

 ```python
 correctness_eval= LLMEval(